πΊοΈ Overview

 Tip

-.acorn.jsonis the default configuration file name that ACORN looks for in the current working directory.
+.acorn.jsonis the default configuration file name the ACORN tool looks for in the current working directory.
 You can also specify a different configuration file using the--config <FILE>flag when running ACORN commands.

 .env file and Environment Variables